-AUGUSTA, GA.
-HORTENS HEOR LESSENS THE PAIN ON DIMINISHES ATTEMPRET TO LIFE DANGER MOTHER CHILD.
-IS A LINIMENT PERFECTLY HARMLESS AND SHOULD BE USED A FEW MONTHS, BEFORE CONFINEMENT.
-SENDFOR BOOK TO MOTHERS loses January 21st, 1888, when the Spring Session begins, which ends June th, 1888.
-The present session is one of the most prosperous in the history of the Insti-There is room for only a few more boarding pupils.
-The health of the school, the accommodations of its boarding department, and the efficiency of its corps of teachers are unsurpassed anywhere in the South.
-The first of January s a very convenient time for entering.
-Pupils are charged only from date of entrance.
-Rev. WM.
-R. ATKINSON, Principal.
+The current session of this Institute closes January 21st, 1888, when the Spring Session begins, which ends June 6th, 1888.
+The present session is one of the most prosperous in the history of the Instit to any and every one suffering from blood poison.
+It has done me more good for less money and in a shorter boarding pupils.
+The health of the school, the accommodations of its boardcorps of teachers are unsurpassed anywhere in the South.
+The first of January is a very convenient time for entering. or 6 years and found no relief equal to Pupils are charged only from date of entrance.
+PITTS CARMINATIVE!